mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 This was changed.
 However use of this by Te in 2019-05-08 shows potential effectiveness.

-## Interpersonal Plane (Guided Participation)
+## Interpersonal Focus (Guided Participation)

-I will recap Rogoff's take on guided apprenticeship and the features of the learning design which facilitate it.
+Rogoff's take on guided apprenticeship and the features of the learning design which facilitate it.
 If needed then I will explain how AT terms like division of labour are appropriate here.

 ### GDPs for Goal Setting and Prioritisation